 1 Hr., 40 Mins.

-Valerie has the good heart of someone who would leave food on the porch for stray pets.
-Perhaps further incensed by the discontent of her personal life, she decides to take in the aliens.
+Valerie has the good heart of someone who would leave food out on the porch for stray pets.
+Perhaps further incensed by the growing discontent of her personal life, she decides to take in the aliens rather than recoil.
 Valerie first enlists Candy to give them makeovers (mostly their fur is shaved off, and suddenly and decisively the invaders look an awful lot like Carrey, Wayans, and Goldblum).
-Then she introduces them to the Valley’s nightlife.
-They learn to start acting less like aliens and more like Valley citizens the more they take in pop-culture ephemera in their off-hours.
+Valerie then introduces them to the Valley’s nightlife; they learn to start acting less like aliens and more like Valley youths the more they take in pop-culture ephemera in their off-hours.

 It isn’t long before they’re capable of carrying on decipherable (if still "off")